 After serving as a convalescent home for wounded officers during the Great War, the estate was sold to the Borthwicks, a successful merchant family in the 1920s.
 They ran the estate and farm in a manner unchanged since Ivatt-Briscoe, with a staff totalling 15 including a second chauffeur, Trevor Francis and third housemaid, Evelyn.
 Fraternisation amongst staff was not encouraged and when their relationship was discovered, she was forced to leave the estate.
 The couple subsequently married in 1940, and in 1990 returned to the Manor House to celebrate their 50th wedding anniversary.

 During the Second World War, the family energetically turned the farm – now the site of the Bernard Hunt golf course – over to the Dig for Victory campaign.
 By the 1960s, a gradual decline had set in and saw the estate sold before being turned into a golf club in 1975, owned by Aer Lingus and known as Foxhills.

-Pam and Ian Hayton purchased the club in 1983, with their son Marc taking over as Managing Director in 2010.
+Pam and Ian Hayton purchased the club in 1983, with their son Marc taking over as Managing Director in 2005.
+Marc is now CEO of the Foxhills Collection with Tej Walia taking over as Managing Director in 2023.
 In addition to strengthening the club’s reputation as a family-friendly leisure destination, Foxhills has expanded its sporting facilities far beyond a simple golf course to cater for the diverse interests of its members and visitors.